fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 ### Animating in an existing element

-To be written.
+This is pretty straightforward with CSS (keyframes, opacity and animation) only.

+Check out my [fade in and out on page load with CSS](https://codepen.io/fuzzylogicx/pen/ZNoLQB?editors=1100) codepen.

 ### Animating in a newly added element

 Stephanie Eckles shared a great CSS-only solution for [animating in a newly added element](https://thinkdobecreate.com/articles/css-animating-newly-added-element/) which handily includes a Codepen demo.
-She mentions “CSS-only” because it’s common for developers to achieve the combined goals of i) element is initially hidden; plus ii) animating it in after a delay… by using a JavaScript `setTimeout()` to apply a CSS class (containing a `transition`) to the element following a short delay.
-Stephanie’s alternative approach combines hiding the element in its default styles with an `animation` that includes the necessary delay and also finishes in the keyframe’s single `100%` final state to get the same effect minus the JavaScript.
-Using CSS rather than setTimeout() for the delay feels like a nice improvement.
+She mentions “CSS-only” because it’s common for developers to achieve the combined goals of i) element is initially hidden; plus ii) inserting a small delay before animating in… by using a JavaScript `setTimeout()` to apply a CSS class (containing a `transition`) to the element following a short delay.
+Stephanie’s alternative approach combines i) hiding the element in its default styles; with ii) an `animation` that includes the necessary delay and also finishes in the keyframe’s single `100%` final state… to get the same effect minus the JavaScript.
+Avoiding reliance on JS and finding a solution lower down the stack is always good.

 <figure>